mmcdon20/clearpath-scala-client/README.md

 ----------------------------

-For more information on using the clearpath API, refer to the offical documentation: http://api1.chicagopolice.org/clearpath/documentation
+For more information refer to the offical API documentation: http://api1.chicagopolice.org/clearpath/documentation